Risk-Aware Submodular Optimization for Multi-Robot Coordination: Introduction

 \textbf{Organization of rest of the paper}.
 We give the necessary background knowledge for the rest of the paper in Section~\ref{sec:background}.
 We formulate the CVaR submodular maximization problem with two case studies in Section~\ref{sec:problem_case}.
 We present SGA along with the analysis of its computational complexity and approximation ratio in Section~\ref{sec:alg_ana}.
-We present OTA for the mobility-on-demand problem in Section~\ref{sec:online}.
-We illustrate the performance of SGA to the two case studies and evaluate the performance of OTA with street networks in Section~\ref{sec:simulation}.
+We present an adaptive risk-aware submodular maximization problem and design a triggering replanning strategy in Section~\ref{sec:adaptive_submodular}.
+We illustrate the performance of SGA to the two case studies and evaluate the performance of ATA with street networks in Section~\ref{sec:simulation}.
 We conclude the paper in Section~\ref{sec:conclue}.